princeton-pli/hal-harness/README.md

-## Cloning the Repository with Submodules
+## Setup

-To clone this repository and initialize its submodules, follow these steps:
+To clone this repository and initialize the benchmark submodules, follow these steps:

 1. **Clone the main repository:**
    ```bash